-Course in Numerical Linear Algebra Organization: Master's work
+Organization: Master's work

-- Check the course homepage for news. - Some available Master's works in applied mathematics: - "Classification of skin cancer using regularized neural networks" for the skin images from the ISIC project (connection with comp.ex.3). - "Applications of Principal Component Analysis in computer vision", connection with comp.ex.
+- Check the course homepage for news. - Some available Master's works in applied mathematics: - "Classification of skin cancer using regularized neural networks" for the skin images from the ISIC project (connection with comp.ex.3). - "Applications of Principal Component Analysis for image recognition", connection with comp.ex.
 4. - "Efficient implementation of Helmholtz equation with applications in medical imaging" (connection with comp. ex.
-5). - "Optimal control of drugs in a mathematical model if HIV infection" - "Parameter identification for a mathematical model describing tumour-macrophages interactions". - "Determination of parameters in kinetic modelling in positron emission tomography (PET)"
+5). - "Optimal control of drugs in a mathematical model of HIV infection" - "Parameter identification for a mathematical model describing tumour-macrophages interactions". - "Determination of parameters in kinetic modelling in positron emission tomography (PET)"